New Family Frequently Asked Questions

 Is there financial assistance available?

 Our Savior uses Tuition Assistance Data Service (TADS) as a third party organization to objectively determine the amount of need a family is eligible to receive.
-Forms are sent home in all registration packets for families during spring registration.
-Families must file paperwork and submit necessary financial information prior to enrollment dates to determine the amount needed in our budget.
+Forms may be requested from the School office.
+Families must file paperwork and submit necessary financial information.
 Families are informed based on information provided and amount available from TADS.

 What kind of curriculum is available?

-The curriculum includes a progressive program of learning aligned with state standards.
-The classroom profiles provide a snapshot of how the curriculum is organized by grade as well as how each student will be prepared for the next grade level.
+The Kindergarten curriculum includes a progressive program of learning aligned with state standards.
+The Preschool curriculum is the One in Christ

 How does Our Savior decide their curriculum?